JeffersonLab/jiriaf-fireworks/readme.md

 ## Network Map
 The figure below serves as an example to illustrate all the ports and SSH tunnelings utilized in the JRM deployment process.

+### Releasing kubelet and custom metrics ports before deploying JRMs

+To release the used ports on local, we follow these steps:

+1. Refer to the `FireWorks` launchpad database.
+Identify the FireWorks (fws) that are in the `COMPLETED` or `RUNNING` states.
+Note that some fws might appear as `RUNNING` but are actually lost runs if they have been disconnected from the launchpad for a certain period (`default is 4 hours`).

+2. Collect the port numbers from the `spec.ssh_metrics.port` and `spec.ssh_custom_metrics.port.mapped_port` fields.

+3. Terminate the processes associated with these ports on your local machine.

 ### Ports used in the JRM deployment:
 - `27017`: MongoDB port
 - `8888`: SSH connection port
 - `API_SERVER_PORT`: K8s API server port
 - `10250`: JRM port for metrics server (Select from the available ports in the range of `10000-19999`)
 - `x`: Custom metrics ports (Select from the available ports in the range of `20000-49999`) (optional)

 ### SSH tunnelings:
 On the local machine `JIRIAF2301`, we establish three essential SSH connections to `login04` on Perlmutter when deploying JRMs: